Next: , Previous: , Up: Available Constraints [Contents][Index]

 lex_chain(+Vectors,+Options)

-where Vectors is a list of vectors (lists) of domain variables with finite bounds.
+where Vectors is a list of vectors (lists) of integer arguments with finite bounds.
 The constraint holds if Vectors are in ascending lexicographic order.

 Corresponds to *lex2, lex_greater*, lex_less* in MiniZinc.